 This is a damaging misconception, where all alcoholics are seen as the same.
 Many will associate alcoholism with crime, abusive relationships, with those with high tempers, with those with little to live for.

-Alcoholism myths like this one are very dangerous as those who are stereotyped as an alcoholic can sometimes be mis-accused, while those who deviate from the common characteristics will be overlooked when searching for help.
+Alcoholism myths like this one are very dangerous as those who are stereotyped as an alcoholic can sometimes be falsely accused, while those who deviate from the common characteristics will be overlooked when searching for help.

 - Punishment should be prioritised over rehabilitation